higgicd/Accessibility_Toolbox/README.md

 - *Destinations Network Search Query* (optional): same notes as the *Origins Network Search Query*

 *General Settings*
-- **Output Work Folder**: the folder where the output geodatabase will be created
+- **Output Work Folder**: the folder where the output geodatabase will be created; working files generated during large analyses can require many gigabytes of disk space
 - **Name of Output Analysis Geodatabase**: name for the output geodatabase containing the scratch working files and the final tool output
 - *Delete OD lines where i = j?* (optional): if selected, the tool will delete any origin-destination lines or pairs where the origin was the same as the destination; useful if you only want to calculate access to opportunities that are external to the origins
 - *Join output back to origins?* (optional, Pro only): if selected, joins the accessibility output back to the input origins (relies on the *JoinField* tool in ArcGIS, which I cannot seem to get to work reliably in 10x)